 Daddy’ was based on the sixties Adam West version of Batman.
 (5) In the comic

 books, ‘Big Daddy’ was not an ex-cop, but rather an accountant.
-(6) Kick-Asses
+(6) Kick-Ass's

-costume follows a similar design principle than another comic book characters attire – Gecko – in a series created by the creators of 'the Mask', John Arcudi
+costume follows a similar design principle to that of another comic book character's attire – Gecko – in a series created by the creators of 'the Mask', John Arcudi

 and Doug Mahnke, named ‘Major Bummer’.
 This series was also about a hapless

-different costumes to their comic book counterparts.
+different costumes from their comic book counterparts.
 And (8) Believe it or not,

 the comic book version is more cruder and more blatant than the film.